lxndrblz/anatole/README.md

 ### Google Fonts

-You can enable any [Google Font](https://fonts.google.com/) by selecting a font on the Google Font website and adding the `family` parameter of the font url to the `googleFonts` option in `[params]`, e.g.:
+You can enable any [Google Font](https://fonts.google.com/) by selecting a font on the Google Font website and adding the `family` parameter of the font URL to the `googleFonts` option in `[params]`, e.g.:

 ```toml
 [params]